-A typical implementation of AD is presented in Algorithm 3.
-It performs a backward search and maintains a least cost path from the goal s{goal} to the start s{start} by storing the cost estimate g(s)from s to s{goal} .
+A typical implementation of AD is presented in Algorithm 4.
+It performs a backward search and maintains a least cost path from the goal s{goal} to the start s{start} by storing the cost estimate g(s) from s to s{goal} .
 However, in dynamic environments, edge costs in the search graph may constantly change and expanded nodes may become inconsistent.
 Hence, a one-step look ahead cost estimate rhs(s) is introduced [Koenig and Likhachev 2002] to determine node consistency.
-A priority queue OPEN contains the states that need to be expanded for every plan iteration, with the priority defined using a lexicographic ordering of a two-tuple key(s), defined for each state.
+A priority queue OPEN contains the states that need to be expanded for every plan iteration, with the priority defined using a lexicographic ordering of a two-tuple $\mathbf{key}(s)$, defined for each state.

 OPEN contains only the inconsistent states $(g(s) \neq rhs(s))$ which need to be updated to become consistent.
 Nodes are expanded in increasing priority until there is no state with a key value less than the start state.
-A heuristic function h(s, s') computes an estimate of the optimal cost between two states, and is used to focus the search towards $s{\rm start}.$ Instead of processing all inconsistent nodes, only those nodes whose costs may be inconsistent beyond a certain bound, defined by the inflation factor ε are expanded.
-It performs an initial search with an inflation factor ε_0 and is guaranteed to expand each state only once.
+A heuristic function h(s, s') computes an estimate of the optimal cost between two states, and is used to focus the search towards s{start} .
+Instead of processing all inconsistent nodes, only those nodes whose costs may be inconsistent beyond a certain bound, defined by the inflation factor ε_0 and is guaranteed to expand each state only once.
 An INCONS list keeps track of already expanded nodes that become inconsistent due to cost changes in neighboring nodes.
 Assuming no world changes, ε is decreased iteratively and plan quality is improved until an optimal solution is reached ($\epsilon = 1$).

-Each time ε is decreased, all states made inconsistent due to change in ε are moved from INCONS to OPEN with $\mathbf{key}(s)$ based on the reduced inflation factor, and CLOSED is made empty.
+Each time ε is decreased, all states made inconsistent due to change in ε are moved from INCONS to OPEN with key(s) based on the reduced inflation factor, and CLOSED is made empty.
 This improves efficiency since it only expands a state at most once in a given search and reconsidering the states from the previous search that were inconsistent allows much of the previous search effort to be reused, requiring only a minor amount of computation to refine the solution.
-ComputeOrImprovePath (Algorithm 3 [15-23]) gives the routine for computing or refining a path from s{start} to s{goal} .
+ComputeOrImprovePath (Algorithm 4 [15-23]) gives the routine for computing or refining a path from s{start} to s{goal} .
 When change in edge costs are detected, new inconsistent nodes are placed into OPEN and node expansion is repeated until a least cost solution is achieved within the current ε bounds.
 When the environment changes substantially, it may not be feasible to repair the current solution and it is better to increase ε so that a less optimal solution is reached more quickly.